SyamimMusa/Sliq-Clinic-Ai-Agent-Privacy-Policy/README.md

 ***In short:*** _we process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent.

-**We process your personal information for a variety of reasons, depending on how you interact with our Services, including:**
+<a id="how-we-process-personal-information"></a>**We process your personal information for a variety of reasons, depending on how you interact with our Services, including:**

 * **To respond to user inquiries/offer support to users**.
 We may process your information to respond to your inquiries and solve any potential issues you might have with the requested service.